JuliaSpaceMissionDesign/FrameTransformations.jl/docs/src/index.md

     in future, detatch some modules to a different package.

-4. **Automatic Differentiation**: seamless integration with `ForwardDiff.jl` is targetted to fully exploit its power in higher-level packages constructed on top of `Basic`.
+4. **Automatic Differentiation**: seamless integration with `ForwardDiff.jl` is targetted to fully exploit its power in higher-level packages constructed on top of `FrameTransformations`.

 ## [Requirements](@id basic_design_req)